 Speaking in in an unmistakable West Coast drawl, Christine Phelan opens her presentation by explaining her predilection for swearing and apologising in advance ‘if I drop a few f-bombs’.

-“Sorry if I drop a few f-bombs”, says Christine Phelan in an unmistakable West Coast drawl.
-It’s not the introduction you would expect from a presentation by one of the lead animators of Valve, one of the largest and most respected private video game developers of recent years.
-But, then again, it is a demonstration of the free-wheeling nature and adventurous mindset that has spawned some of the most influential and successful first-person shooters, including the internet phenomenon Counter-Strike, the genre-defining Half-Life and its sequel Half-Life 2 as well as the mind-bending twister that is Portal.
+It’s perhaps not the introduction you would expect from one of the lead animators of Valve, one of the largest and most respected private video game developers of recent years.
+But then again, it’s also a demonstration of the free-wheeling nature and adventurous mindset that has spawned some of the most influential and successful first-person shooters, including the internet phenomenon Counter-Strike, the genre-defining Half-Life and its sequel Half-Life 2 as well as the mind-bending twister that is Portal.
 Phelan is currently working on the much anticipated RTS Dota 2.